poorankharol/poorankharol/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 &nbsp;I’m currently working on something cool :wink:
-- 🌱 &nbsp;I’m currently learning Kotlin, Xamarin , Flutter
+- 🌱 &nbsp;I’m currently learning Kotlin, Xamarin, Flutter
 - 💬 &nbsp;Ask me about anything related to Android
 - 📫 &nbsp;How to reach me: [@pooran_kharol](https://twitter.com/pooranrkharol)
-- 👨‍💻 &nbsp;Read more about my projects at [poorankharol.com](https://www.poorankharol.com/#)

 🔗 &nbsp;**Connect with me**
 <p align="left">